 I always recommend coffee makers with removable parts that are easy to reach and keep clean on a daily/ weekly basis.
 Look for completely removable brew basket, filter holder and spray arm (basically anything that comes in contact with coffee grounds or oils).

-Related: Best drip coffee makers in 2019
+Related: Best drip coffee makers

 6. Pods cost more